“What do I care? I have nothing to hide.”

 The usernames were hidden, but it was easy in many cases to trace the real identity of a user.
 And some of the accounts revealed deeply disturbing information, including inappropriate preferences, interest in joining terrorist networks, and one man contemplating murder.

 So, some things are probably better off kept secret.
 And this doesn’t just go for the big search engines, but could be a legitimate issue for online stores, medical websites, anywhere that allows users to do a search.

 What would we find if all of your e-mails, SNS messages, and chat logs were put online?
 Maybe we’d find out what you think of your coworkers, dig into your personal life, and uncover your personal photos.
 We might also find compromising information like passwords, identification information, or confidential documents.

 Maybe you took some pleasure in all the nude celebrity photos that have come out in recent years.
 You probably won’t be as happy to hear that Chinese hackers were able to monitor the e-mail correspondence of US government officials between 2010 and 2014.
-As we saw in the 2014 Sony hack and Hacking Team’s data leak, the content of private communications can be devastating when hacking victims have their own words used against them.

 We certainly should be careful what we send to others, and what we put in the cloud, but at the end of the day, shouldn’t we have the right to communicate online with some guarantee of privacy?